lokesh-bansiya/lokesh-bansiya/README.md

 <h3 align="center" an aspiring Full Stack MERN Developer from India.</h3>

 <h3>
-  I'm a passionate Full Stack Web developer skilled in MERN stack who likes to do experiments and is always ready to learn new things.
+  I'm a passionate Full Stack Web developer skilled in MERN stack who likes experimenting and is always ready to learn new things.
 I focus on writing clean, elegant and efficient code ✨ with an aspiration to build new features from ideation to production, implementation of frameworks, and design flows that enable users to have a seamless experience.
 I take into consideration writing reusable and efficient code.
-I have been passionately combining good design, technology, and innovation in all my projects.
+I have passionately combined good design, technology, and innovation in all my projects.
 </h3>